Acly/comfyui-inpaint-nodes/README.md

 ## Inpaint Conditioning

 Fooocus inpaint can be used with ComfyUI's _VAE Encode (for Inpainting)_ directly.
-However this does not allow using existing content in the masked area, denoise strength must be 1.0.
+However this does not allow existing content in the masked area, denoise strength must be 1.0.

-_InpaintModelConditioning_ can be used to allow using inpaint models with existing content.
+_InpaintModelConditioning_ can be used to combine inpaint models with existing content.
 The resulting latent can however _not_ be used directly to patch the model using _Apply Fooocus Inpaint_.
 This repository adds a new node **VAE Encode & Inpaint Conditioning** which provides two outputs: `latent_inpaint` (connect this to _Apply Fooocus Inpaint_) and `latent_samples` (connect this to _KSampler_).